(Photo by Warner Bros. Pictures)

 Christopher Nolan’s movies are always highly anticipated and mysterious affairs, and Tenet, the director’s 11th film, is no exception.
 In fact, it might actually be the Nolan movie that audiences know the least about, especially since the future of the entire film industry is currently unclear due to the coronavirus pandemic.

-Still, with two trailers and a release date that hasn’t budged (so far), we know a little bit about Nolan’s Dunkirk follow-up.
+Still, with two trailers and a release date that has shifted a few times, we know a little bit about Nolan’s Dunkirk follow-up.
 Here’s the scoop on Tenet.
+[Updated on 7/27/20.]

 Christopher Nolan is one of the only filmmakers whose name alone is enough to make a movie an event without it needing to be a reboot, adaptation, or part of a big cinematic universe.
 Tenet is a wholly original story, written and directed by Nolan.
 What’s the story about, though?
 Harder to say.